Government Shutdowns(Hour 2)

 It's John Peterson, Gordy Young in the morning with Dom at the controls.

-It is 7.35, some clouds, a few scattered showers this morning and we'll see some of that off and on today in highs.
+It is 735, some clouds, a few scattered showers this morning and we'll see some of that off and on today in highs in the upper 60s or low 70s, still in the mid 50s this morning.

 Mike McCabe joins us now and we'll get to Mike in just a moment.

-Want to remind you, you can have a chance to win a $50 gift card from Sugar River Pizza.
+have a chance to win a $50 gift card from Sugar River Pizza, you could have dinner on Sugar River Pizza and WMDX.

 It's all to help celebrate John and Gordy being nominated for Best of Madison along with Sugar River Pizza.

-Yes, those nominations.
+Yes, those nominations

-as the best of Madison, right?
+will be...
+Nominated as the Best of Madison, right?

 Yes.

-Best of Madison radio sheet.
+That's a...
+Best of Madison

 I'm sure that we won.